octopress/linkblog/README.md

 ## Configuration

-In your site's `_octopress.yml` you can configure the Link Blog features.
+In your site's `_octopress.yml` you can configure the Linkblog features.
 Here are the defaults.

 ```ruby
 linkpost: